qinnzou/Gait-Recognition-Using-Smartphones/README.md

 # Reference
 ```
 @article{zou2020gait,
-  title={Deep learning based gait recogntion using smartphones in the wild}
+  title={Deep-learning-based gait recogntion using smartphones in the wild}
   author={Q. Zou and Y. Wang and Y. Zhao and Q. Wang and Q. Li},
   journal={IEEE Transactions on Information Forensics and Security},
   year={2020},